Community and Service in the Middle School

 In our Middle School, opportunities for service learning are connected to the classroom curriculum whenever possible.
 For example, after our students learned about the harmful effects of plastic pollution on our ocean eco-systems in their science class, they developed a campaign to raise awareness of the problem.
 They performed a skit for Elementary students and challenged them to minimize plastic in their lunches for two weeks.
 Additionally, they educated visitors at Boise’s Capitol City Market by speaking with guests, designing signage, and re-purposing plastic milk bottle caps into hangers that would reminder people to recycle.

-Organizations that Riverstone students have helped during our Middle and High School Days of Service include:
+Organizations that Riverstone students have helped during our Middle and High School Mornings of Service include:

 - Boise Parks and Recreation